AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Label preparation code optimization
 * The label images are prepared using the COCO format JSON label files
-* The optimization used is the ThreadPoolExecutor to generate label images using multiple worker threads.
-The choice of ThreadPoolExecutor is due to the nature of the task that involes I/O bound operations i.e. saving the images to the disk
+* The optimization used is the `ThreadPoolExecutor` to generate label images using multiple worker threads.
+The choice of `ThreadPoolExecutor` is due to the nature of the task that involes I/O bound operations i.e. saving the images to the disk and the operation is thread-safe
 * The following table shows the comparison of speedup with optimized code

 | Optimization method | Avg.
 Time taken (in sec.) |